“Fill ‘er up!”—Parkinson’s Law and Your OrganizationJul 24, 2023

 If you wait until the last minute to do something, it’ll only take a minute to do.

 But what if you have a month to do something?
 Will it take a month?
 Parkinson’s Law says yes.
 “Work expands to fit the time available for its completion” goes the law.

-In the 1950s, C. Northcote Parkinson (nothing to do with the illness) used this “law” to describe the workplace, drawing on his experience in the British Civil Service.
-(You can read the whole thing—which is kind of fun given that it’s 1955 British writing— here) He noted two truths: 1).
+In the 1950s, C. Northcote Parkinson used this so-called "law" to describe the workplace, drawing on his experience in the British Civil Service.
+You can read the whole thing online.
+Just imagine it in the great British accent of Parkinson himself.
+About the law, he noted two truths: 1).
 Officials want to multiply subordinates and not rivals; and 2).
 Officials make work for each other.

 It’s hard to argue with either one of those statements, and if you’re like me, you’ve probably experienced his main idea around time constraints.
 The more time you have, the more time you use.